-Committees Coming Back as Full House Delays Its Return
+Committees Back Next Week as Full House Delays Its Return

 “Small groups can come back — and maybe they have a full committee meeting or maybe they have a virtual meeting or maybe they have a hybrid — but work will be done,” Pelosi said.